THE LEAST OF THESE

 Viewing of the online video on this subject is

 completely free, and we greatly desire as many as possible will see it (a new

 video will replace it in another week), but to examine this subject further, we

 ask for a green light from you to send you the link.
 Further, because there are

 many vested interests which are threatened by the content Christian Media

 provides, regular efforts are made to penetrate our ranks – including

 hacker attacks.
-Incredibly, we’ve already
+Incredibly, we’ve already proven that

-Internet materials via surface mail.
+materials via surface mail.

 To receive those links, simply reply to this email with

 the word YES! in the subject line, and your name and postal mailing address in

 the body of the email, and we’ll send you the links to the multiple

 websites Christian Media operates (which carry extensive written

 prophetic material, multiple radio shows, and the video related to the above

-If you’ve already responded with a YES!
+If you’ve already responded with a YES! (and

-you with a permanent record on how to access all of our websites.
+a permanent record on how to access all of our websites.